engineerOfLies/MoGUL/README.md

  - mgl_svg - provides a resource manager for scalable vector graphics.
 SVG files will be parsed into MglDict and used to draw.
  - mgl_audio - provides a resource manager for playing audio clips and music.
 Wraps SDL_Mixer.
  - mgl_actor - provides a context for timing sprite/drawing animations, setting animation sequences and triggering events times with key frames.
+ - mgl_input - provides a platform to customize user controls and handle control events.

 <H3>Extensions</H3>
  - mgl_tiles - provides a set of functions for loading and dealing with tile maps.
 Provides the framework for making more robust tiles (animated, active).
 Will work with the mgl_path seamlessly.
  - mgl_path - provides a threaded path finding system.
-Works with paths or
+Works with tiles, platforms and free form levels.
  - mgl_entity - provides a resource manager for in-game entities.
 Can be extended with user data and user defined function pointers.
+ - mgl_level - provides a common platform for developing game levels.
+Will support a range of level styles from tiled to free form as well as multiple layers and parallax effects.
+ - mgl_gui - provides a graphical user interface platform including resource managers for windows and widgets.
+ - mgl_predict - provides a pattern predition implementation.
+Useful for AI prediction of player actions.
 <H2>Documentation</H2>
 URL: TBD